top of page

 This process also had an application fee, a minimum GPA of 3.0, and a minimum completion of Algebra 1 by the end of 8th grade.

-In 2020, several changes were made by the Fairfax County Public Schools School Board.
-This new admissions process featured the following:
+In 2020, several changes were made by the Fairfax County Public Schools School Board to the TJ Admissions process.
+This new TJ Admissions process featured the following:

 • Removed: Standardized Admissions Test (multiple choice math, science, reading)